cychu42/staticSiteCon/CONTRIBUTING.md

 ## Writing Tests

 All tests are in `tests` folder.

+To see test coverage, run command: `jest --collectCoverage`

 To write tests, please make sure your test is needed and not covered by existing tests.
 Try to follow the syntax and format of existing test and/or look up [Jest](https://jestjs.io/docs/using-matchers) documentations for how to do it.
 Please keep test file scope to their respective file and name them accordingly.
 For example, if you want to make a test file for `writer.js`, create a `writer.test.js` file in the `tests` folder, and make sure all tests within `writer.test.js` are about code inside `writer.js`.